Macatawa Technologies Logo

 Organize folders logically.
 For example, by department > project > task, or year > month > project—whatever makes sense for your team.
 Clear structure prevents confusion and makes onboarding new team members faster.

-Step 6: Communicate the System
+Step 6: Communicate the File Management System

 Make sure your team knows about the new structure and naming conventions.
 Share a short guide or example files so everyone follows the same system.
 Consistency ensures long-term success.